imjoy-team/ImJoy/docs/development.md

 ### `<config>` block
-It defines the general properties of a plugin and contains several fields.
+Defines the general properties of a plugin with several fields.

 ```json
 {